Error handling with Result objects

 final Exception error;

-In this example,
+}In this example,

-class uses a generic type T
+the Result class uses a generic type T to represent any return value,

-which can be a primitive Dart type like String
+which can be a primitive Dart type like String or an int or a custom class like UserProfile.

-Creating a Result
+Creating a Result object

-#For functions using the Result
+#For functions using the Result class to return values,

 instead of a value,

-the function returns a Result
+the function returns a Result object containing the value.

-For example, in the ApiClientService
+For example, in the ApiClientService,

-is changed to return a Result
+getUserProfile is changed to return a Result:

 class ApiClientService {